Yasir-Rafique/Cinema-Ticket-Solution/README.md

 In the just test file test/TicketServeTest.test.js
 I have already defined 13 test cases which I believe are the important one.
 Please feel free to edit existing test cases and add new of your own choice.

+Initially, I designed a basic flow of the solution with the help of class diagram. which is also uploaded along with the repo.